Query expansion techniques for information retrieval: A survey: Query Expansion

 \subsection{Query Reformulation}

-This is the last step of query expansion, where the expanded query is reformulated to achieve better results when used for retrieving relevant documents.
-The reformulation is done based on weights assigned to the individual terms of the expanded query -- known as query reweighting.
+This is the last step of QE, where the expanded query is reformulated to achieve better results when used for retrieving relevant documents.
+The reformulation is done based on the weights assigned to the individual terms of the expanded query; this is known as query reweighting.

-A famous query reweighting method was proposed in reference \cite{Salton90improvingretrieval}, which is influence by Rocchio's method \cite{rocchio1971relevance} for relevance feedback and its consequential developments.
+A popular query reweighting method was proposed by Salton and Buckley \cite{Salton90improvingretrieval}, which is influenced by Rocchio's method \cite{rocchio1971relevance} for relevance feedback and its consequential developments.
 It can be formulated as:

-where $w'_{t,q_e}$ is the reweighting of term $t$ of the expanded query $q_e$,\\ $ W_t$ is a weight assigned to the expansion term $t$, and,\\ $\lambda$ is weighting parameter, which weight the comparative contribution of the original query ($q$) terms and the expansion terms.
+where:\\ $w'_{t,q_e}$ is the reweighting of term $t$ of the expanded query $q_e$,\\ $ W_t$ is a weight assigned to the expansion term $t$, and,\\ $\lambda$ is the weighting parameter that balances the comparative contribution of the original query terms ($q$) and the expansion terms.